FlavScents AInsights Entry: Ascorbic Acid (CAS: 50-81-7)

 7. Toxicology, Safety & Exposure Considerations

-Ascorbic acid is considered safe for oral consumption with an established acceptable daily intake (ADI) of up to 2000 mg per day for adults.
-Dermal exposure is generally non-irritating, and it is not a sensitizer, making it suitable for use in topical applications.
-Inhalation exposure is minimal due to its low volatility.
-The risk profile is consistent across food and fragrance applications, with no significant safety concerns at typical use levels.
+Ascorbic acid is considered safe for oral consumption with an established ADI.
+It is non-irritating and non-sensitizing for dermal exposure, making it suitable for use in topical applications.
+Inhalation exposure is not typically a concern due to its low volatility.
+The risk profile is consistent across food and fragrance applications, with a wide margin of safety.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature